PSCS Social Work Reg Supv, Criminal Justice

-The main purpose of this position is to provide overall administration, direction, coordination, and integration of the social work program in the Baltimore region.
-The incumbent is responsible for planning, organizing, managing and controlling the operations of specific programs within the region.
+The main purpose of this position is to provide overall administration, direction, coordination, and integration of the social work program in the correctional facilities.
+The incumbent is responsible for planning, organizing, managing and controlling the operations of specific programs within the region of the facility.
 The incumbent is responsible for providing administrative leadership in program planning, development, implementation, supervision and evaluation and provides a social work perspective to policy making issues and decisions.

 Directly supervises subordinate staff and recommends personnel actions.

 Completes periodic evaluation of staff.

 May assign and review work of subordinate staff/student interns.

 Coordinates the use of staff among institutions within region.

 Provides individual services on an as needed basis.

 Leads or co-leads groups during staffing shortages to provide training to new staff/student interns.

 Develops release planning services when necessary due to staff shortages or other emergencies.